SugarCloud Policy Guide

 - Direct phone and email contact information for the individual performing the testing

-- Specific details of test including advanced agreement on limits for requests per second, concurrency, and the specific workflows to be tested
+- Specific details of the test, including an advanced agreement on limits for requests per second, concurrency, and the specific workflows to be tested

 - Details of any external integrations to be tested